 \textit{Limitations:} The proposed exploration strategy relies on the energy-bound of the disturbances $\gamma_\mathrm{w}$.
 The strategy requires solving an SDP iteratively to mitigate suboptimality arising from the convex relaxation procedure.
 Additionally, the proposed robust exploration strategy is more conservative for large initial uncertainty.

 \textit{Related works:} The derived targeted exploration strategy is similar to, and inspired by \cite{venkatasubramanian2023sequential, umenberger2019robust, ferizbegovic2019learning, barenthin2008identification}, however, with a few crucial differences.
 A targeted exploration method is proposed in \cite{barenthin2008identification} to identify parameters up to a desired accuracy.
-However, the conditions are not robust to uncertainty and hence iterative experiments are required in practice.
+However, the conditions are not robust to uncertainty, requiring iterative experiments in practice.
 In \cite{ferizbegovic2019learning}, the proposed targeted exploration strategy assumes independent data, and hence lacks applicability to correlated time-series data from a single trajectory.
-Furthermore, the methods in \cite{ferizbegovic2019learning} and \cite{umenberger2019robust} do not yield any guarantees for exploration since the uncertainty bounds are approximated in a heuristic way.
-The method in \cite{venkatasubramanian2023sequential} robustly accounts for parametric uncertainties and provides an \textit{a priori} guaranteed bound on the uncertainty after exploration.
+Furthermore, the methods in \cite{ferizbegovic2019learning} and \cite{umenberger2019robust} do not yield any guarantees for exploration since the uncertainty bounds are heuristically approximated. \JV{The method in \cite{venkatasubramanian2023sequential} robustly accounts for parametric uncertainties and provides an \textit{a priori} guaranteed bound on the uncertainty after exploration.
 However, all the methods \cite{barenthin2008identification,ferizbegovic2019learning,umenberger2019robust,venkatasubramanian2023sequential} assume i.i.d.
 Gaussian disturbances.
 In contrast to these methods, we consider energy-bounded disturbances without assumptions on the distribution or independence of the disturbances.
 This encompasses a broader class of uncertainties, including those arising from unmodeled dynamics or nonlinearities, and enables the development of a targeted exploration strategy with guarantees.
-In our proposed targeted exploration method, we quantify and guarantee \textit{a priori} uncertainty bounds on the parameters obtained from an experiment.
-Similar to \cite{venkatasubramanian2023sequential}, we provide a priori guarantees by robustly accounting for the impact of the uncertain model parameters and disturbances. \JV{A notable difference from \cite{venkatasubramanian2023sequential} is the appearance of the term $Z Z^\top$ in Theorem \ref{thm:sufficientcond1}, which cannot be directly addressed with standard robust control tools and presented significant additional challenges in the present paper.}
+In our proposed targeted exploration method, we quantify and guarantee \textit{a priori} uncertainty bounds on the parameters obtained from a single experiment by robustly accounting for the impact of the uncertain model parameters and disturbances, similar to \cite{venkatasubramanian2023sequential}.
+A notable difference to the theoretical analysis in \cite{venkatasubramanian2023sequential} is the appearance of the term $Z Z^\top$ in Theorem \ref{thm:sufficientcond1}, which cannot be directly addressed with standard robust control tools and presented significant additional challenges in this work.}